L400-RTI/RTI-Hackathon/Act 4 - Make Fabrikam future ready/README.md

 Fabrikam has now all the following information that immensely helps reduce operational risks and increase revenue.
 Let`s recap what you`ve done:
 1. You`ve setup a robust data estate.
-2.You`ve stopped defective products from shipping, stopping customer dissatisfaction.
+2. You`ve stopped defective products from shipping, stopping customer dissatisfaction.
 3. You`ve created proactive operator alerts to take action on defective production lines.
 4. You`ve Unified operational view of production to management.
 5. You`ve found the most demanded products and created a growth opportunity report to help Fabrikam plan for demand & supply
 6. You`ve created Agents to help business find most happening products to help them market better, adjust the cost and stock these better.
 7. You`ve setup forecasting for defective products.
 8. You`ve enabled the entire organization to have access to weather data helping them plan their shipping precisely.